 F1 2013 Performance

 F1 2013 is a big game and requires quite a bit of firepower to really show its worth.
-But even though my Mac only met the baseline system requirements, the game ran smoother than I thought it would using decent (medium) settings.
+But even though my machine barely met the minimum system requirements, the game ran smoother than I thought it would using decent (medium) settings.

 Although the frames-per-second would take a hit from time to time, the experience was smooth all-around.
 Another step up from the previous game are the loading times.
 Everything loads much faster now.
 You can start racing from within a minute from the main menu.

 Minimum System Requirements: